-Where possible there will be named designated member of staff acting as the lead for each child's intimate care (usually the class teacher).
+Where possible there will be named designated member of staff acting as the lead for each child's intimate care (often a class based staff member).

 In cases of unplanned Intimate Care, written records of what, and when, each procedure has occurred will be made.
 These will be monitored by the designated member of staff.
 Records will be overseen by Assistant Head Teacher Mr Viinikka.